-Included in the results reported for the year ended December 31, 2018 is the assessed fair value of a portfolio of personal loans which was estimated based on a valuation technique using multiple assumptions as described in note 6.
-This portfolio was classified and measured at fair value at initial acquisition on November 30, 2017 and classified as amortized cost at December 31, 2017 under IAS39.
-Effective January 1, 2018, upon transition to IFRS 9, this portfolio was reclassified as fair value based on the cash flow characteristics of the asset.
+Included in the results reported for the years ended December 31, 2019 and 2018 is the assessed fair value of a portfolio of personal loans which was estimated based on a valuation technique using multiple assumptions as described in note 7.
+This portfolio was classified and measured at fair value under IFRS 9 based on the cash flow characteristics of the asset.

-The Credit Union has disclosed the fair values of financial instruments in note 27.
+The Credit Union has disclosed the fair values of financial instruments in note 28.

-d) Retirement benefits
+c) Retirement benefits